qkzk/fm/development.md

 - [x] FIX: leave sort does nothing
 - [x] FIX: incomplete regex crashes

-- [ ] remove MOCP control from fm ???
 - [x] key which enter a mode should allow to leave it also.
 - [ ] display all specific binds for every mode with a key ?
   - [x] second line for every mod, use default color